AgreeableDeerGames/GameBackbone/Guides/DeveloperGuide.md

 * [CMake Tools](https://marketplace.visualstudio.com/items?itemName=vector-of-bool.cmake-tools) from vector-of-bool

 #### 2.2.2: CMake Settings
-add "cmake.configureSettings": {} to your settings.json
+Add "cmake.configureSettings": {} to your settings.json
-For every CMake option you want to set you should add another value.
-The values follow the pattern "key":"value" where key is the CMake option that you want to set (without the -D) and value is the new value for the option.
-Set the recommended CMake settings.
+For every CMake option you want to set you should add another property to cmake.configureSettings.
+The properties follow the pattern "key":"value" where key is the CMake option that you want to set (without the -D) and value is the new value for the option. create a property for each of the [Recommended CMake Options](#5-recommended-cmake-options).

 #### 2.2.3: Set Working Directory